testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-restapi/adding-parameters.md

 ---
 title: "Parameters"
 page_title: "Adding Parameters in API Request"
-metadesc: "Adding Parameters in API Request in Testsigma"
+metadesc: "Adding parameters in RESTful API Testing is sending data to a server in order to get a response.
+Learn how to add Parameters in API Request in Testsigma"
 noindex: false
 order: 4.63
 page_id: "Adding Parameters in API Request"